-We have two professional development days and nine early release days for teachers to analyze data in their PLC and create common assessments.
+We have two professional development days and 8 early out days.
+Time on these days can be used by for departments to analyze data and create common assessments, as well as work on WASC accreditation.

-Strategy/Activity Utilize assessment data to inform instruction in curriculum team meetings
+Utilize assessment data to inform instruction in curriculum team meetings

 List the amount(s) and funding source(s) for the proposed expenditures.
-Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.
+Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable).
+Other State, and/or Local.